sunset1215/addressbook-level4/docs/DeveloperGuide.md

 #####  Deadline

-> A deadline is a time contraint that can be added to a task.
+> A deadline is a time constraint that can be added to a task.
 It defines an end time/date than a task must be completed by.

 ##### Mainstream OS